BenAgro314/engsci_vault/BME205/BME205 Week 7 Review.md

 		- inhibitory
 		- cAMP second messenger
 		- prefers E
+		- smooth muscle on bronchioles and certain blood vessels
 	- **Beta 3**
 		- less common
 		- stimulated by sympathetic nervous system to break down fat (along with alpha 2)

 ##### Agonists and Antagonists

-- **Agonists** bind to the same receptor and elicit a mimicing effect
+- **Agonists** bind to the same receptor and elicit a mimicing effect eg. nicotine, muscarine mimic ACh responses
 - **Antagonists** competitively inhibit the action of a neurotransmitter (or any first messenger)
 	- **atrophine** blocks the effect of ACh at muscarinic receptors
 	- **Salbutamol** selectively activates Beta 2 receptors (dilation of bronchiles during asthma treatment)

 ##### Control of autonomic activities

-1. spinal cord controls reflexes: urination, defecation, erection
+1. **spinal cord **controls reflexes: urination, defecation, erection
-2. medula is responsible for autonomic output: cardiovascular, respiratory, digestive
+2. **medulla oblangata** (in the brain stem) is responsible for autonomic output: cardiovascular, respiratory, digestive
-3. hypothalamus integrates autonomic, somatic and endocrine responses that accompany emotional states
+3. **hypothalamus** integrates autonomic, somatic and endocrine responses that accompany emotional states
-4. prefrontal association cortex can also influence autonomic output
+4. **prefrontal association cortex** can also influence autonomic output (emotional expression of an individuals personality: eg. blushing)

 ### 4.10 Somatic Nervous System (193-196)